Raizan/ACBFileRenamer/README.md

 # ACBFileRenamer
-Rename files uploaded by AnimeChiby.com
+Rename files uploaded by AnimeChiby.com to format specified by this script

+This repository has no relationship with AnimeChiby.com